 “You don’t know?”

 I licked my lips.
 “No.” If I was still in my head, then maybe I’d switched into a vision.
-Was I in a future possibility?
+Was I seeing a future possibility?
 No. That didn’t quite fit.
 I didn’t think Dastien had any desire to be a doctor.
 Did he?

 What the hell was this?